mrogove/adventofcode/README.md

-# Advent of Code 2017
+# Advent of Code
-This repo is for my attempts at the 2017 Advent of Code event.
+This repo is for my attempts at the Advent of Code events.

 The Advent gives a coding challenge, problem input, and then requires a simple int/str response to "clear" the challenge.